Al-Quwaisat-class landing ship: Characteristics

 The Al-Quwaisat class has a length of 80 m, a beam of 16.8 m, and a draught of 4 m.
 The ship has a complement of 106.
 The LSTs have a capacity to carry cargo, marine troops, tanks and helicopters.
 They have a displacement of 2,046 tonnes and a speed of 12 knot for cruising and 14 knot for maximum.
 The ships are armed with light defensive weapons such as 12.7 mm Browning M2HB machine guns.

 Service history

 The Al-Quwaisat class took part in UAE Navy operations in the Yemen conflict.
 They were involved in a logistic role to support allied forces in the operation.

+On 16 October 2024, Al-Quwaisat participated in a Maritime Partnership Exercise with Indian Navy's INS Shardul during its visit to Port Rashid, Dubai as a part of long range training deployment.